uptane/deployment-considerations/key_management.md

 In the first case, where a tier-1 supplier or one of its delegatees has had one or more of its keys compromised, the supplier and its affected delegatees (if any), SHOULD revoke and replace keys.
 They SHOULD update metadata, including delegations and images, and send them to the OEM.

 The OEM SHOULD then manually recall only affected vehicles that run software maintained by this supplier in order to replace metadata and images.
 This MAY be done by requiring vehicle owners to visit the nearest dealership.
-A manual recall SHOULD be done, because without trusted hardware (such as TPM), it is difficult to ensure that compromised ECUs can be remotely and securely updated.
+A manual recall SHOULD be done because, without trusted hardware (such as TPM), it is difficult to ensure that compromised ECUs can be remotely and securely updated.
 After having inspected the vehicle, the OEM SHOULD replace and update metadata and images on all ECUs so that these images are known to be safe.

 #### OEM-managed keys

 The second case, where the OEM has had a key compromised, is potentially far more serious than the first one.
-An attacker in such a position may be able to execute attacks on all vehicles depending on which keys have been compromised.
-If the keys are for the Timestamp and Snapshot roles, or the Targets role, or the Root role, then the OEM SHOULD use the following recovery procedure.
+An attacker in such a position may be able to execute attacks on all vehicles, depending on which keys have been compromised.
+If the keys are for the Timestamp and Snapshot roles, or the Targets or Root roles, then the OEM SHOULD use the following recovery procedure.

 First, the OEM SHOULD use the Root role to revoke and replace keys for all affected roles.
 Second, it SHOULD restore all metadata and images on the Image repository to a known good state using an offline backup.
 Third, the OEM SHOULD manually recall all vehicles in order to replace metadata and images.
 A manual recall SHOULD be done, because without trusted hardware (such as TPM), it is difficult to ensure that compromised ECUs can be remotely and securely updated.